johakovi/PandaGamepad-keymaps/README.md

 - [Morphite](#morphite)
 - [EKA2L1 (Emulator)](#eka2l1)

-All of this is downloadable from main branch Keymaps folder.

 If you want to use some of this keymaps in other game, then change "pkgname" in xxx.json file via text editor to your preferred app.
 Example: ,"pkgName":"com.crescentmoongames.morphite","